 Gather all of the information you can about the layoff process.
 Next, you should file for unemployment benefits.

 If you quit your job, you’re typically not eligible for unemployment benefits.
 If you get laid off, it’s a different story.
 Employers over a certain size are required to pay unemployment taxes to cover the people they fire or lay off.
 To qualify for unemployment benefits, you have to meet three criteria.

-To meet the income requirements, you have two options.
+To meet the income requirements, you have to meet one of two standards.
 First, you qualify if you earned at least $1,300 in at least one quarter of the base period.
-You can also qualify if you earned at least $900 in your highest paid quarter of the base period and you earned at least 1.25 times the amount you earned in your highest paid quarter of the base period.
+You can also qualify if you earned at least $900 in your highest paid quarter of the base period and you earned at least 1.25 times the amount you earned in your highest paid quarter of the base period in total.

 How much does unemployment pay in CA?

 Next, you need to find your maximum benefit amount (MBA).
 That’s the total payout you can get through unemployment.
 Your MBA is either your WBA times 26 or half of your total wages over the base period, whichever is less.
 So, take your WBA and multiply it by 26.
-If your WBA is $44, that comes out to $1,144.
+If your WBA is $48, that comes out to $1,248.
 Let’s say you earned $4,800 over the course of your base period.
 Half of that is $2,400.
-So, your MBA is $1,144.
+So, your MBA is $1,144, as this is the smaller of the two numbers.
 Regardless of your income, however, the maximum benefit at the time this article is published is $1,950.

 Note that this isn’t an exact calculation — the state will consider your particular circumstances and may adjust the amount of benefits you receive.
 Also, the minimum WBA is $40 and the maximum is $450, so there may be adjustments to fit within those requirements.